 For detailed prescribing information, readers should refer to the individual drug information in Drugs.com.

 AED Categories: Narrow-Spectrum

-Narrow spectrum agents that are used to only treat focal seizures or those that spread bilaterally include:
+Examples of narrow spectrum agents that are primarily used to treat partial-onset (focal) seizures or those that spread bilaterally include:

 Other Considerations in Selection of Initial AED